dendar/Tanzania-s-Water-Quality-Analysis/README.md

 Using data balanced with SMOTE I ran the same model as above (random forest model with 1000 estimators) to see if my model would get better.
-The model made from the data balanced with SMOTE can now predict 80% of functional, 58% of functional need repair and 76% of non-functional waterpoints.
+The model made from the data balanced with SMOTE can now predict 80% of functional, 57% of functional need repair and 75% of non-functional waterpoints.
 This is a big improvement on the ability to predict the functional need repair waterpoints.
 However, it is not as well fitted as the same model working on the native data with a training score of 0.84 and a test score of 0.77 and it is also less accurate (0.77).
-Importantly, because the absolute number of waterpoints in the functional need repair is so much smaller than in the other two classes this increase in ability to predict functional needs repair waterpoints alone does not make this a better model as it accuratly predicts less waterpoints than the model above done without SMOTE.
+This is particularly relevant as as in order to build a useful model we need to balance the models accuracy with the recalls.
+While less accurate this model does recall a higher amount of functional needs repair and non-functional waterpoints.
+Importantly, because the absolute number of waterpoints in the functional need repair is so much smaller than in the other two classes this increase in ability to predict functional needs repair waterpoints alone does not necessarily make this the better model to use.